 - They must bring their administrative claim within two years after the enactment Camp Lejeune Act of 2022.
 The Camp Lejeune Justice Act was signed into law on August 10, 2022.
 Plaintiffs must file a claim by August 10, 2024.

+An attorney can help individuals figure out if they qualify for the Camp Lejeune Act by reviewing their medical records to determine whether their illnesses were caused by exposure to the contaminated water.
 Any lawsuit must be brought in the United States District Court for the Eastern District of North Carolina.
 However, before a lawsuit is filed, you must administratively exhaust your remedies under the Federal Tort Claims Act (FTCA).

 What injuries are caused by contaminated water at Camp Lejeune?